Hulk Hogan

 Hulk Hogan in 2023

-While he no longer wrestles, he does participate in wrestling shows as a host.
+While he's retired from wrestling, he still makes appearances as a host at wrestling events.
 For instance, in April 2021, he co-hosted Wrestlemania 37 with Titus O'Neil.